monome/docs/serialosc/setup.md

 ```

 If you need to stop the serialosc process, execute `brew services stop serialosc`.
 Note that if you stop the serialosc process it will **not** start again, even if your machine is restarted, until you execute `brew services start serialosc`.

+*Note: if you have an older installation of serialosc, please remove the `Monome` folder from `~/Library/Application Support`, as it will supersede the homebrew installation.*

 ### Windows